|

 At Southend Cenotaph

-November morning on the cliffs
+November morning on the

-remembering with the veterans.
+remembering with

 The padre speaks the prayer, the mayor